iLib-js/ilib-loctool-webos-javascript/README.md

 ## Release Notes
 v1.2.1
 * Updated regular Expression to extract case when resbundle object name is not `rb` or `RB`.
+* Updated code to print log with log4js.

 v1.2.0
 * Support pseudo localization